nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Changing Types

 Furthermore, the decompiler sometimes does not guess the correct type for a variable or openly admits that it has no idea, in which case Ghidra will denote the type as `undefined`.
 Sometimes, Ghidra will indicate the size of the variable in bytes, i.e. `undefined4`.
 See also the entry **Ghidra Functionality → Program Annotation → Data → Data Types** in the Ghidra manual.
 Especially function signatures are often incomplete and sometimes wrong, in which case you can (and should) fix them.
-Unfortunately, there is no foolproof receipe for figuring out the correct types.
+Unfortunately, there is no foolproof recipe for figuring out the correct types.
 Usually, you formulate hypotheses about the context in which variables and functions are used, then change types according to these hypotheses, and keep challenging until they break down and you have to start all over again - or you get lucky and it all makes sense.

 ## Naming Constants